-In the real world, we come face-to-face with glaring deficiencies in our marketing skills.
-We learn as we go along, make expensive mistakes, invest thousands of dollars in expensive seminars, copy our competitors and past employers and try different strategies to market practice without knowing exactly what works best.
-The mistakes we make may not be apparent in the short term, but can cost us significantly over the long run.
+In the real world everything gets muddled when we come face-to-face with glaring deficiencies in our marketing skills.
+It is a trial by error process, most of the time.
+We make expensive mistakes, invest thousands of dollars in expensive seminars, copy our competitors and past employers and try different strategies to market practice without knowing exactly what works best.
+It is a learning process, at time the repercussions of these mistakes are not immediately apparent, but can cost us significantly over the long haul.

 a) ‘Controlled communication’ with patients and prospects.

-Patients should be considered as a mass of individuals looking for direction.
-As a physical therapist, you must constantly remind patients about the importance and the need for physical therapy.
+Patients should be considered as a group of individuals looking for direction.
+As a physical therapist and private practice owner, you must constantly remind patients about the importance and the need for physical therapy.
 They are extremely likely to forget about your services.
 Out of sight is out of mind.
 The average patient will forget about you as a physical therapist, or their need for physical therapy intervention unless they are reminded about the benefits of physical therapy two to three times a month.
 This reminder can be in the form of e-mail communications, phone calls, letters and public events or seminars.
 Most physical therapists consider this form of consistent patient communication as a tedious, exhausting and expensive process.
 This cannot be further from the truth.
-Contact with patients can be a powerful, inexpensive and automatic marketing process that can significantly leverage your efforts to reach the maximum number of individuals in the least amount of time.
+Keeping in constant communication with patients can be a powerful, inexpensive and automatic physical therapy marketing tool that can significantly leverage your efforts to reach the maximum number of individuals in the least amount of time.

 b) Inability to manage repetition, quality and frequency of communication.